 There are no snakes in the region that have the ability to swallow an adult human whole.
 The Boa Constrictor feeds by ambushing its prey, suffocating it and then swallowing it whole.
 While it’s possible that either of the girls could have been attacked by a Boa Constrictor, they certainly could have escaped with each others help.
 Additionally, Boa Constrictors are nocturnal.
 They are capable swimmers but prefer to be in trees.
 Therefore they are sometimes found near rivers where small birds and animals (prey) are present.
 Given this collection of facts, I believe we can rule them out.

-Out of all of the animal predators, the Spectacled Caiman appears to be the most likely.
-Although extremely rare to attack a human, they are present in the region and have the ability to crush bone.
+Out of all of the animal predators, in addition to a bizarre Piccary attack, the Spectacled Caiman appears to also be a possibility.
+Although extremely rare to attack a human, Caiman are present in the region and have the ability to crush bone.
 They have powerful teeth which are designed for grip, not for mastication (chewing).
 In fact, alligators don’t “chew”.
 They bite to crush, then attempt to swallow their catch whole.

 There are a lot of problems with this theory: